How would you describe the Master of Science in Organizational Leadership & Management program?

 You will be considered for enrollment if you have a bachelor’s degree from an accredited institution and a baccalaureate GPA of 2.75 or above.
 In some cases, undergraduates in Peirce College’s programs may apply for early admission through our Graduate Scholars program.
 To apply for admission, you must submit the following items to the Dean of Graduate Studies:

 - A current resume

-- Two letters of recommendation from a current or past faculty member, dean, and/or
+- One letter of recommendation from a current or past faculty member, dean, and/or supervisor

 - One official copy of transcripts from all accredited undergraduate institutions attended

 - A statement of intent or career objective written in essay format (one or two pages)